Doocey/tyne-time/src/content/posts/2011-05-17-alan-pardew-should-be-making-plans-for-charles-nzogbia-hugo-rodallega.md

 ---
-title: 'Alan Pardew should be making plans for Charles N’Zogbia & Hugo Rodallega'
+title: "Alan Pardew should be making plans for Charles N’Zogbia & Hugo Rodallega"
 author: Kevin Doocey
 type: post
 date: 2011-05-17T12:17:32+00:00
-excerpt: 'It was great on Sunday to sit back and watch both Birmingham vs. Fulham & Wigan Athletic vs. West Ham carefree.
-We did not..'
+excerpt: "It was great on Sunday to sit back and watch both Birmingham vs. Fulham & Wigan Athletic vs. West Ham carefree.
+We did not.."
 url: /2011/05/17/alan-pardew-should-be-making-plans-for-charles-nzogbia-hugo-rodallega/
 categories:
   - Joe Kinnear